Jaro95/GoWithMe/README.md

 ## Configuration

-### Database

-The application uses an embedded MySql database.

 ### Spring Security

 Spring Security is configured to protect application resources.
 Users and roles are defined in the database.